Yusuffrih/Simons-Piano-Game/README.md

 ### Design Choices
 To keep the game nice and simple for the user, I decided to keep the colour scheme basic.
 The user’s attention should be drawn to the game area as soon as possible with no confusion about what the aim of the game is.
 To achieve this, the game area is going to be placed in the middle of the screen with a contrasting background colour.

+#### Fonts:
+There is very little text on the landing page so as not to distract the user and not to take attention away from the game area.
+For the fonts, I decided to go to [Google Fonts](https://fonts.google.com/?standard-styles=) which is great for getting any kind of font you want.
+The fonts I chose for my page are *Dancing Script* & *Lato* with *sans-serif* as a backup font in the event that Google Fonts does not work.
+The reason I decided to use *Dancing Script* is that it is quiet a beautiful, artistic font which would almost represent the art of a piano and music.